guttenbase/guttenbase/src/site/export.md

 ## Plain text SQL export

 Using the _ExportPlainTextConnectorInfo_ class you may specify a file or output stream where to dump the data.
-In combination with the _SchemaScriptCreatorTool_ you can export data to text files using the target database specific syntax.
+In combination with the _CopySchemaTool_ you may export data to text files using the target database specific syntax.

 ### Code example
 ```kotlin